-- A.54 Hull & East Yorkshire has a smaller proportion (37%) of people with degree-level or equivalent (NVQ4+) qualifications than England (43%) but level NVQ4+ remains the most common qualification within Hull & East Yorkshire.
-This compares to a slightly lower 33% of people in the Yorkshire & Humber region with NVQ4+ qualifications.
-Excluding 'other qualifications', Hull & East Yorkshire and Yorkshire & Humber have a higher proportion of people with all other levels of qualification, including a higher proportion of people with no qualifications in Hull & East Yorkshire (7%) and Yorkshire & Humber (8%) than nationally (6%). - A.55 The qualifications profile at the local authority level demonstrates significant variation in the skills levels across the HEY LEP region.
-The proportion of the population with Level NVQ4+ ranges from 41% in East Riding of Yorkshire to only 24% in the City of Kingston upon Hull.
-The East Riding of Yorkshire skills profile most closely resembles the national picture, whilst the City of Kingston upon Hull have greater proportions of their population with qualifications at Levels 1 to 3.
+- A.58 Hull & East Yorkshire has a smaller proportion (33%) of people with degree-level or equivalent (NVQ4+) qualifications than England (43%) but level NVQ4+ remains the most common qualification within Hull & East Yorkshire.
+This compares to a higher 38% of people in the Yorkshire & Humber region with NVQ4+ qualifications. - A.59 Hull & East Yorkshire and Yorkshire & Humber have a higher proportion of people with NVQ levels 1, 2 and 3 than averages in both Yorkshire and Humber, and England.
+However, the HEY region also has a higher proportion of people with no qualifications at all (9%) than Yorkshire and Humber (8%) and England (6%). - A.60 The % of people with trade apprenticeships in Hull and East Yorkshire is higher at 5% than both Yorkshire and Humber and England (both 3%). - A.61 The qualifications profile at the local authority level demonstrates significant variation in the skills levels across the HEY region.
+The proportion of the population with Level NVQ4+ ranges from 40% in East Riding of Yorkshire to only 25% in Kingston upon Hull.
+It has remains true that the East Riding of Yorkshire skills profile closely resembles the national picture, whilst Kingston upon Hull have greater proportions of their population with qualifications at Levels 1 to 3.